A DIY hand pressure device for clinicians working in oncology care

 then check out the training- it's online and a rather doable short course.

-You may be wondering why I set the course at a really low cost- $27.27 (plus GST).
-It's because you need to add in the material cost for your DIY compression device.
+You may be wondering why I set the course at a low cost- $50 (plus GST).
+You need to add in the material cost for your DIY compression device.
 I want to reduce any financial barriers to completing the course.
 I want more therapists to take action on their manual therapy compression force.

 There's more.
 STEAK KNIVES! - NOT